 - Emailed to firstname.lastname@example.org

-IMPORTANT: Supporting documentation must be received within seven (7) days from the date a protest was submitted if a referee hearing was waived or within seven (7) days from the date of a referee hearing.
+IMPORTANT: All supporting documentation must be received within seven (7) days from the date a protest was submitted if a referee hearing was waived or within seven (7) days from the date of a referee hearing.
 The County or its designee (i.e., referee) will not consider any documentation that was not submitted in accordance with the protest rules.
 All documents will remain part of the official protest record and cannot be returned.
 Property valuation protests and related documents are public records.
-It is the filer’s responsibility to redact all personally identifiable or confidential information (i.e., Social Security numbers, birth dates, bank account numbers, etc., prior to submission.
+It is the filer’s responsibility to redact all personally identifiable or confidential information (i.e., Social Security numbers, birth dates, bank account numbers, etc.) prior to submission.
 The Lancaster County Clerk’s Office will not redact information from supporting documentation.

 Examples of Supporting Documents Include: